 2. Include Contact Information

 It’s always a nice touch to include relevant contact information in your footer, such as your phone number, email address and location (although remember to link to a full Contact Us page on your site as well).
 The site below is a great example of an impactful design, ideal when you want site visitors to contact you for projects and work.

 There are plenty of footers out there that just include a block of type, so adding logos or graphic elements can be point of difference.
 But remember, visual interest is great but be careful not to overload the small footer space with too many elements.
 Icons can work well in your footer for relevant links and the site below cleverly uses footer space to display partners using just logos and quick contact information.

 4. Create a Sense of Hierarchy

-Your footer is located at the bottom of your web page as part of the overall site hierarchy – but the footer itself should also include a hierarchy of the elements it contains.
+Your footer is located at the bottom of your web page as part of the overall site hierarchy.
+The footer itself, should also include a hierarchy of the elements it contains.
 The most important things get prominence (contact info, call to action or site map) – with standard information (such as your copyright notice) often the smallest in scale.
-In the example below, the company uses their footer to tell people what to do in order of how they want it done e.g. email them first, call them if email doesn’t work and if neither option viable, then visit their social media sites.
+In the example below, the company uses their footer to tell people what to do in order of how they want it done e.g. email them first, call them if email doesn’t work and if neither option is viable, then visit their social media sites.

 5. Don’t Underline Links

 There is no room in today’s site designs for links to have underlines.
 This is a dated technique and one of the biggest footer mistakes out there.
 As per the example below, your website footer can still include lots of links but without the underline you achieve an uncluttered, clean and attractive design.

 Your footer can say a lot about your website, so for help getting it just right, speak to the web and digital team at your local Kwik Kopy today.